 “You’re the God of bravery.
 We could use your confidence.”

-“I’m confident that I’ll be of no use to you,” he replied.
+“At this point, I’m only confident that I’ll be of no use to you.”

-She shook her head, then sighed and stood, stretching, showing off her perfect figure once again.
+Her face grew impassive.
+Eventually, she sighed and stood, stretching, showing off her perfect figure once again.
 “You’ll have to stand for something eventually, Lightsong,” she said.
 “You’re a God to this people.”

-“Not by choice, my dear,” he said.
+“Not by choice, my dear.”

-She smiled, then leaned down and kissed him softly.
+She smiled, then over down and kissed him softly.
 “Just consider what I said.
 You’re a better man than you give yourself credit.
 You think I’d offer myself to just anyone?”

 He paused, then frowned.
-“Actually. . .yes.”
+“Actually. . .yes.
+I do.”

 She laughed, turning as her servants picked up her couch.
 “Oh, come now!
 There’ve got to be at least three of the other Gods I wouldn’t think of letting touch me.
 Farewell, enjoy the party, and do try to imagine what our King is doing to our legacy up in his chambers right now.”

 She paused, glancing back at him.
-“Particularly that imagining reminds you of what you just missed out on.”
+“Particularly if that imagining reminds you of what you just missed out on.”
 She winked, then trailed away.

 Lightsong sat back on his couch, then dismissed the firemasters with words of praise.
 As the minstrels began to play, he tried to empty his mind of Blushweaver’s ominous words.